BIBB SOLICITOR

 In 2013 Rebecca became Solicitor on the eve of huge changes in our community.
 Macon-Bibb was on the verge of consolidation.
 With consolidation, the Solicitor assumed prosecutorial responsibility for Municipal Court resulting in a huge case increase.
 Assistant Solicitors now attend all court sessions and Rebecca has worked hard to improve efficiency and create better documentation of convictions.

 As a result of the increased prosecutorial responsibilities and other changes, Rebecca was able to bring office staffing in line with the workload and significantly reduced case disposition time.
-The office now has three additional prosecutors, an additional administrative assistant and a new grant-funded victim witness assistant.
+The office now has six assistant solicitor-generals, two investigators, a six person administrative support team and a four person victim-witness team.